 It’s bad enough to watch your pet suffer or die.
 But it can be particularly upsetting if the injury was needless, and you think someone else was to blame.
 Because the law treats all animals like property—even beloved companion animals—anyone who deliberately or carelessly hurts your dog or cat will generally be responsible just as if that person damaged your car or other property.
 While it may not be worth it to go to court over the dispute, it helps to know the rules about legal liability.
 That way, you have a better idea about your legal options before you’re ready to negotiate or take other steps to seek compensation for your pet’s loss or injury.

 As a general rule, anyone who intentionally injures a dog or other animal is financially responsible to the animal’s owner.
 There are exceptions.
 For instance, many states have laws that allow people to kill or injure dogs that are attacking or harassing their livestock.
 Also, people generally have the right to kill or injure dogs when it’s necessary to protect themselves, other people, or property.
 But they aren’t entitled to hurt someone else’s dog just because the animal threatened them or their animals in the past.
 (See more on when killing a dog is legally justified.)

-Here are some other examples of intentional injury to dogs, for which the dog's owner is legally entitled to compensation:
+Here are some examples of intentional injury that may entitle the pet’s owner to compensation: